Lukasz13866417/KeyphraseActivation/README.md

-# Phrase recognition service
+# Phrase recognition service Django MLaaS

 ### User enters phrase.
-App gives the user a lightweight trained AI model to detect the phrase in audio.
+The app then trains a lightweight AI model to detect the phrase in audio.
+Once the training is finished, the user can download the model and run inference locally due to the small size.
+!(screenshot.png)[How the django app looks]
+# The model

 ### Setup